classgraph/classgraph/README.md

     .getNamesOfSubclassesOf("com.xyz.widget.Widget");
 ```

-(Note that Mechanism 2 only works with class and interface matches; there are no corresponding `.getNamesOf...()` methods for filename pattern or static field matches.)
+Note that Mechanism 2 only works with class and interface matches; there are no corresponding `.getNamesOf...()` methods for filename pattern or static field matches, since these methods are only looking at the DAG of whitelisted classes and interfaces encountered during the scan.

 ### Tips